 **** Mayberry on the Web ****

-This TAGSRWC online group is organized and overseen by webmaster Allan "Floyd" Newsome with able assistance from Keith "Col. Harvey" Brown.
-You can check it out and sign up for free at: http://imayberrycommunity.com.
+This TAGSRWC online group is organized and overseen by webmaster Allan "Floyd" Newsome with big help from Keith "Col. Harvey" Brown.
+You can check out the fun and sign up for free at: http://imayberrycommunity.com.

-The iMayberry Community complements our other online activities, including our main www.imayberry.com page, podcasts, Facebook page, online newsletters (such as The eBullet), weaversdepartmentstore.com and chat rooms.
+The iMayberry Community complements our other online activities, including our main www.imayberry.com page, podcasts, Facebook pages, online newsletters (such as The eBullet!), weaversdepartmentstore.com and chat rooms.

 There's a new episode every Tuesday (and you can watch and listen live during tapings on Monday evenings).
-Past episodes are in an online Archives in case you want to listen to or view episodes you've missed.
+Past episodes are in an online Archives in case you want to listen to or view classic installments you've missed.
 (As of this week, there have been 439 episodes since Allan started the podcasts almost nine years ago.)

-TAGSRWC's official page on Facebook now has more than 241,000 friends!
+TAGSRWC's official page on Facebook has over 240,000 Likes!
 You can find us at www.facebook.com/tagsrwc.
 If you haven't already dropped by the page, we hope you'll check it out sometime when you have the chance.
 We invite you to become a TAGSRWC Facebook Friend!

-And even Ol' Ben Weaver now has his own Facebook page at www.facebook.com/weaversdepartmentstore.
-Check it out for the latest Mayberry items and merchandise news.
+Ben Weaver also has his own Facebook page at www.facebook.com/weaversdepartmentstore.
+It features all the latest in Mayberry items and merchandise news.

 **** Post Note ****

 Between issues of our Weaver’s Newsletter, keep up with the happenings in Mayberry with the daily “Who’s Been Messin’ Up the Bulletin Board?”
 Digest.
 It’s a free subscriber list that consists entirely of comments, news flashes, and questions and answers from subscribers.
 You can sign up for that list by going to the “Mailing Lists” link at www.tagsrwc.com.